bquast/rddtools-article/README.md

 Introduction
 ============

-The `rddtools` package attempts to provide a unified approach to using Regression Discontinuity Design (RDD) in R.
+The `rddtools` package attempts to provide a unified approach to the application of Regression Discontinuity Design (RDD) in R.

 Design
 ======

 A unified framework for RDD is implemented through the `rdd_data` class which inherits from the `R` `base` package's `data.frame` class.
-This functionality is made accessible through the associated `rdd_data` function, as well as the following associated methods.
+This functionality is made accessible through the associated `rdd_data()` function, as well as the following associated methods.

 -   `summary.rdd_data()`
 -   `plot.rdd_data()`

-The package is designed to leveredge of existing implementations of **Regression Discontinuity Design** in `R`, such as the `rdd` and `KernSmooth` packages.
+The package is designed to leveredge of existing implementations of **Regression Discontinuity Design** in `R`, such as the `rdd` (Dimmery 2013) and `KernSmooth` (M. Wand 2015) packages.
+Furthermore, general algorithms such as non-parametric regression from the `np` package (Hayfield and Racine 2008) is made accessible for RDD through the `rdd_data` framework.
 In addition to this, it implements several tools for RDD analysis that were previously unavailable.

 -   Simple visualisation of the data using binned-plot: `plot()`